Botschafte Lucki Maurer

 Why did you become a chef?

-come from a traditional Bavarian family of restaurateurs, so it made sense for me to take this training path.
+I come from a traditional Bavarian restaurant family, so it was natural for me to pursue this career path.

-master's exam and cooking for James Hetfield from Metallica.
+My master's examination and cooking for James Hetfield of Metallica.

 What does respect for food mean to you?

-entire philosophy is based on respect for food, especially the ethically correct treatment of farm animals is very important to us.
+Our entire philosophy is based on respect for food, and the ethical treatment of farm animals is a very important concern for us.

-Unfortunately, the N.... word is often used too inflationarily.
-But in fact it is very, very important.
+Unfortunately, the "S" word is often overused.
+But in reality, it is very, very important.

 Which Nesmuk knife is your favorite and why?

 Nesmuk Janus 18cm Ivory.
-The most beautiful and functional knife in my eyes.
-You always have the feeling that you are working with a work of art and not just a utilitarian object.
+In my opinion, the most beautiful and functional knife.
+You always feel like you're working with a work of art and not just a utility item.

 What distinguishes Nesmuk knives from other knives you've worked with before?

-would be like trying to compare a Porsche GT3 with a VW Up.
+That would be like trying to compare a Porsche GT3 to a VW Up.

 Why are good tools (like Nesmuk knives) so important in your profession?

-My father used to say that the be-all and end-all of a craftsman is his tools.
-That's how you can tell the quality of the work.
-We always try to give 100% and perfection and meticulousness are our highest standards.
+My father always said that a craftsman's A and O is his tools.
+You can tell the quality of the work by them.
+We always try to give 100%, and perfection and meticulousness are our highest standards.
 That's why we work with Nesmuk.

-What personal connection do you have to your cutting tool?
+What personal connection do you have to your cutting tools?

-My first Nesmuk was hand-forged by Lars Scheidler and is one of the 250 first forged.
-Today I no longer use it, it has a place of honor in my display case.
-Another highlight is a Nesmuk folder where the handle was made exclusively from the horn of my Wagyu cattle.
+My first Nesmuk was still hand-forged by Lars Scheidler and is one of the first 250 forged pieces.
+Today I no longer use it; it has a place of honor in my display cabinet.
+Another highlight is a Nesmuk folder, where the handle was exclusively made from the horn of my Wagyu cattle.

 What fascinates you about really good (Damascus) knives?

-For me, the Nesmuk knives, and in particular the Damascus steel, are the best cutting tools I have ever worked with.
+For me, Nesmuk knives, and especially the Damascus steel, are the best cutting tools I have ever worked with.

 Art, music